What did Lavan mean by, "It is better to give her to you, than to give her to someone else"?

-Tosfos ha'Shalem (2): It is better to give her to you, even though you do not give to me anything, than to give her to someone else, who would give to me much money for her.
+Tosfos ha'Shalem (2): It is better to give her to you, even though you are not giving me anything, than to give her to someone else, who would give to me much money for her.

-Why did Lavan, an idolater, agree to give his sister and daughters to Yitzchak and Yakov?
+Why did Lavan, an idolater, agree to give his sister and daughters to Yitzchak and Yaakov?
 He knew that they will not let them serve idolatry!

 Tosfos ha'Shalem (1, citing Imrei No'am): R. Yehudah ha'Chasid asked his father, who answered that the idolaters believed in Hashem, just they served idolatry to know future events.

 Ohr ha'Chayim #1: Stay close, and do not distance yourself (Lavan wanted to oversee his work).